Football: Totti confirms retirement to take Roma role

 "Until May 28 I only thought about playing football, having fun and making a significant contribution to the team.
 Now I move on, I'm turning over a new leaf."

-Totti played 786 matches for Roma in total, scoring a club-record 307 goals, and won the 2006 World Cup with Italy.
+Totti played 786 matches for Roma in total after joining as a schoolboy in 1989, scoring a club-record 307 goals, and won the 2006 World Cup with Italy.

-The former attacking midfielder will work alongside new Roma sporting director Monchi and recently-appointed coach Eusebio di Francesco.
+The former attacking midfielder will work alongside new Roma sporting director Monchi, who reportedly refused to give him a new playing contract, and recently-appointed coach Eusebio di Francesco.

 "I had 25 years and more of history with Roma," Totti added.